 Powhatan Beaty, a soldier in the Black Brigade of Cincinnati, who enlisted in the 5th United States Colored Cavalry, was promoted to first sergeant, and was later awarded the Medal of Honor for valiant Union Army service in Virginia.

-On Monday, May 15th, 2017 Senator Joe Uecker was my guest speaker at the 2017 My GI Foundation Soldier of The Year Banquet.
+Senator Joe Uecker was my guest speaker at the 2017 My GI Foundation Soldier of The Year Banquet.
 Senator Uecker has been kind enough to attend two events I have hosted for my veterans.
 He has represented the 14th District since 2013 as a Republican member of the Ohio Senate.

 Option Financial is a Cincinnati based mortgage company providing home loans in Ohio, Indiana, and Kentucky.
 Our mortgage professionals have dozens of years experience in the real estate and mortgage industry and talent for delivering results.
 At Option Financial, we pride ourselves in offering the highest level of customer service and appreciate the opportunity to earn your business.

 My name is Paul Vickers, email@example.com, and I have been here four years.
 I am a Army veteran and will be working with veteran clients to offer all benefits a veteran client has earned.
 Our friends at Stewart Title Company will "Put Veterans First" and close anywhere and anytime for our vets.
 NMLS#1080939